S3 Glacier – Instant, Flexible & Deep Archive Compared [2026]

 • Use for archives where portions of the data might need to be retrieved in minutes.

-• You can also request free Bulk retrievals in up to 5-12 hours.
+• You can request free Bulk retrievals in 5-12 hours.

 • S3 supports restore requests at a rate of up to 1,000 transactions per second, per AWS account.